Campus Services & Resources

 The Child Development Center is a demonstration early childhood education facility for Keene State College students, practicing professionals, and children and their families.
 The Center strives to model best practices by offering nurturing environments where young children are encouraged to explore, to be creative, to cultivate positive relationships, to experience the joy of learning, and to develop a sense of community.
-During the academic year, the Child Development Center provides campus student employment through the Federal Student Worker Program.
-The Child Development Center accepts applications at any time from parents.
+During the academic year, the Child Development Center provides student employment through the Federal Work Study Program.
+The Child Development Center accepts enrollment applications at any time from parents.
 Preference is given to current CDC families and Keene State College faculty, staff, and students.

 Dean of Students Office

 The Elliot Center

 The Elliot Center is a collection of student service offices designed specifically provide a central location to address a broad set of student needs.